209/blocks/README.md

 - React.memo
 - using drop events for apply changes
 If need update block position in process of move than I will use debounce/throttling function with delay 1s.
+And I will exclude the movable block from areEqual of React.memo.
 - using reselect (immutable state)

 Troubleshooting d&d performance ((1,2 GHz Dual-Core Intel Core m5, 8 GB 1867 MHz LPDDR3))